Find Your Polling Location

-Cast Your Vote at a Polling Place or Polling Station
+Cast Your Vote at Your Assigned Polling Place or Polling Station

 Polling locations are assigned by residential address.
-It is important that you go to your assigned location, since your name will not be on the roster at any other location.
+You should go to your assigned location since your name will not be on the roster at any other location.
 Your polling place may change from one election to the next, so check before you go to vote.

-Two-thirds of states request or require that you provide some form of identification before you’re allowed to vote at the polls.
+Two-thirds of states expect you to provide identification to let you vote at the polls.

 Find Out if You Need to Bring an ID to Vote

-Your state’s laws, as indicated by this state legislators' map, determine whether you will need to show an ID, and if so, what kind.
+Your state’s laws determine whether you will need to show an ID and if so, what kind.

 Photo ID versus Non-Photo ID

-About half of the states with voter ID laws accept only photo IDs, such as driver’s licenses, state-issued ID cards, military ID cards, and passports.
+About half of the states with voter ID laws accept only photo IDs.
+These include driver’s licenses, state-issued ID cards, military ID cards, and passports.
 Many of these states now offer a free voter photo ID card if you don’t have another form of valid photo ID.

-Other states accept certain types of non-photo IDs, such as birth certificates, Social Security cards, bank statements, and utility bills.
+Other states accept some types of non-photo ID.
+These may include birth certificates, Social Security cards, bank statements, and utility bills.
 Each state is specific about the documents it will accept as proof of identification.
-Be sure you know your state’s voter ID requirements prior to Election Day.
+Be sure you know your state’s voter ID requirements before Election Day.

 Procedures for Voting Without ID

-Even if you don’t have a form of ID that your state asks for, you may be allowed to vote.
-But some states require you to take additional measures after you vote to make sure that your vote counts.
+Even if you don’t have a form of ID that your state asks for, you may be able to vote.
+But some states demand you take extra measures after you vote to make sure that your vote counts.

 Name or Address Mismatch

-Even if you have a form of ID that your state accepts, you may be required to cast a provisional ballot if the name or address on your ID doesn’t match the name or address on your voter registration.
-This may happen, for example, if:
+Even with the right ID, you may have to cast a provisional ballot.
+This can happen if the name or address on your ID doesn’t match the name or address on your voter registration.
+For instance:

-You get married, change your last name, update your voter registration but present a driver’s license with your unmarried name.
+You get married, change your last name, and update your voter registration.
+But your driver’s license, which you present as ID, still has your unmarried name on it.

-You move, present a current utility bill as proof of ID but forget to update your address on your voter registration beforehand.
+You move and for your voter ID, you present a current utility bill.
+Unfortunately, you've forgotten to update your address on your voter registration beforehand.

-Additionally, some states require you to notify your local registration office of any change in your name to remain a qualified registered voter.
+Some states demand that you notify your local registration office of any name change.

 First Time Voters